ProMadGenius/super-qa-ai-assistant-backend/README.md

 ## Recent Updates

+### Test Fixes for Document Regenerator (July 2025)

+Fixed issues with the document regenerator tests:
+- Updated mocking approach for the AI SDK in `documentRegenerator.test.ts`
+- Properly mocked the `generateObject` function from the AI SDK
+- Ensured all tests pass for the document regenerator module

 ### AI SDK v5 Integration (July 2025)

 The backend has been updated to be compatible with Vercel AI SDK v5.
 Key changes include: